Mark C. Murphy

-Mark C. Murphy (born 1968) is an American philosopher and professor at Georgetown University where he holds Robert L. McDevitt, K.S.G., K.C.H.S. and Catherine H. McDevitt L.C.H.S.
+Mark C. Murphy (born 1968) is an American philosopher and professor at the University of Notre Dame, where he is Cathy and Jack Brennan Professor of Virtue Ethics.
+From 1995-2026, he was at Georgetown University, where he held the Robert L. McDevitt, K.S.G., K.C.H.S. and Catherine H. McDevitt L.C.H.S.
 Chair in Religious Philosophy.
 He is known for his work on philosophy of religion.

 Murphy served as Editor of Faith and Philosophy for five years.